NOAA-GFDL/fre-workflows/README-developers.md

 implements, so we need to turn that setting on and off for a single operation.

-If this is not set/unset, you're going to see an unset variable error when you try to load the conda environment
+If this is not set/unset, you're going to see an unset variable error when you try to load the conda environment.

-Please note that these instructions are for running at the GFDL; they have not yet been tested outside the lab.
-Consult someone in MSD when you get to that point.
+You can avoid putting calls to your conda environment in your git history by adding

+This should be generic to all sites, though we have not yet had a chance to run this outside of the lab (i.e. Gaea).

 For more information on conda environment setup for fre-cli, see: